Holding Executors Of An Estate Accountable

 Agreeing to serve as the executor of someone’s estate is an important responsibility.
 Most executors who serve do well in the role.
 But sometimes disputes between executors and beneficiaries arise – often due to unresolved family conflicts that go back many years.

 At J. Jeffrey Press, P.A., we protect the rights of people involved in estate litigation.
 With decades of experience, attorney J. Jeffrey Press has the skill to protect your interests during the process.
-Located in Parsippany, he works with clients throughout northern New Jersey.
+He works with clients in Morris County and throughout northern New Jersey.

 Common Examples Of Wrongdoing